ncubeanalytics/ingest/README.md

 ## Docker
 To create a docker container with a static binary of the ingest service:
 ```
+# make sure that submodules are up to date
+git submodule update --init --recursive

 docker build .
 ```